12 Cutest Dog Breeds

 And if drool freaks you out, stay far away from this breed.
 A quick turn of their heads can hurl saliva as far as twenty feet!

-Bloodhounds are extremely energetic, so they need an active family that will provide them with a lot of exercise.
-Alternatively, you can use them as working dogs if you have the patience to train them!
+Bloodhounds are extremely energetic, so they need an active family that will provide them with a lot of exercise, or a working farm.

 bloodhound isolated on a white background

-Bloodhounds are only fully mature at the age of two.
+Bloodhounds aren’t fully mature until the age of two.

-Dalmations have a lot of energy and love to play.
+Dalmatians have a lot of energy and love to play.
 They are a sensitive breed but also incredibly loyal.
-Unfortunately, Dalmatians are not the best breed for small children.
-Firstly, they are way too active, and secondly, they can get jealous of the kids getting attention.
+Dalmatians are not the best breed for small children, as they can be jealous of the attention given to the children.

 This spotty breed is highly intelligent, and they make fantastic watchdogs.
 They can be naughty but are easy to train and eager to please.